react-navigation/react-navigation.github.io/versioned_docs/version-6.x/stack-navigator.md

   </video>
 </div>

-One thing to keep in mind is that while `createStackNavigator` is extremely customizable, it's implemented in JavaScript.
+One thing to keep in mind is that while `@react-navigation/stack` is extremely customizable, it's implemented in JavaScript.
 While it runs animations and gestures using natively, the performance may not be as fast as a native implementation.
-This may not be an issue for a lot of apps, but if you're experiencing performance issues during navigation, consider using [`createNativeStackNavigator`](native-stack-navigator.md) instead - which uses native navigation primitives.
+This may not be an issue for a lot of apps, but if you're experiencing performance issues during navigation, consider using [`@react-navigation/native-stack`](native-stack-navigator.md) instead - which uses native navigation primitives.

 ## Installation